Bernardo Reyes: Suppression of rebels

+Political career and administration

 The center of Reyes's political power was in his home state of Jalisco; Díaz's supporters closed Reyes clubs and jailed their leaders.
 His main support came from the middle class, many of whom had connections to the now disbanded Second Reserve.
 Reyes was seen as a reformer, anti-Científico, pro-business, with a strong following among professionals such as doctors and lawyers, and a viable candidate of the old order with both military and political experience who could manage a presidential transition.
 He was not an outsider or radical agitator.

 Together with José Yves Limantour, he was considered one of the potential successors of Porfirio Díaz.
 With Francisco Madero's latter challenge to the dictator in the 1910 elections and, afterwards, initiation of the Mexican Revolution, previous notions of who should succeed Díaz were discarded.

+Mexican Revolution and death

 For a time Reyes was a supporter of Madero, but he later led the first rebellion against Madero.
 After this rebellion failed, Reyes was imprisoned in the Mexico City prison of Santiago Tlatelolco.
 General Félix Díaz was imprisoned at another Mexico City jail for rebellion, but the two were able to easily communicate despite that and plot a joint coup against Madero.
 They tried to get General Victoriano Huerta to join the plot, but he declined, despite Huerta's being a protégé of Reyes's.
 General Manuel Mondragón sent forces to free Reyes from jail on 9 February 1913, who freed Reyes from prison.
 Then, they marched on to the National Palace in the beginning of the Ten Tragic Days.
 Reyes was killed on day 1 of the coup, in an assault on the palace.
 He had expected to enter the National Palace and declare Madero ousted.
 Before he could enter the building, Reyes was shot dead along with 400 others, among them civilians.

+Personal life

+On November 4, 1872, Reyes married Aurelia de Ochoa y Sapién, the daughter of an aristocratic family from Zapotlán el Grande.
+They had twelve children, seven of whom survived to adulthood: